 On September 17, our Hammond girls team beat Reservoir in an extremely close match, winning by just one point, bringing the score to 13-12.
 Reservoir has been a difficult opponent in years past, making this win even more impressive and exciting for our Hammond girls.

 In their most recent and final game, the girls team played in the Iron Skillet tournament on September 24 against Oakland Mills and Long Reach.
-Long Reach had to forfeit, however the girls pulled out an impressive win against Oakland Mills, again by just one point, for an overall win in an extremely close game.
-This allowed them to protect ownership of the iron skillet trophy for the third year in a row.
+Long Reach had to forfeit, however the girls pulled out an impressive win against Oakland Mills, outscoring them by eight points for an overall score of 23-15 to end an exciting game.
+This allowed the Hammond girls to protect ownership of the iron skillet trophy for the third year in a row.
 Senior Chinaza Ezeh earned her personal best of 10 points during the tournament, despite coming off a tough stretch according to coach Osborne.
 However, he said, she still managed to pull out “her best score ever for the team when it mattered most.”
 Additionally, junior Ashleigh Louie scored 12 points, her personal best as well, giving her a very strong finish to the season, according to the coach.